Diceycle/Arknights-Material-Planner/README.md

 ## Quick Setup

 1. Download Tesseract from [here](https://github.com/UB-Mannheim/tesseract/wiki) and run the installer.
-2. Download the latest version of Arknights Material Planner from the releases tab and unzip it into a folder of your choice
+2. Download the latest version of Arknights Material Planner from the [releases tab](https://github.com/Diceycle/Arknights-Material-Planner/releases) and unzip it into a folder of your choice
 3. Rename `config-defaults.json` to `config.json` and open it in Notepad.
 4. Modify the line that says: `"tesseractExeLocation": null,` to contain the location to the tesseract.exe which is located in the folder you chose for the tesseract installation.
     1. The path needs to be in quotes(`"`) and backslashes(``\``) need to be escaped.
 Here is a full example:
-    2. `"tesseractExeLocation": "C:\\Program Files\\tesseractOCR\\tesseract.exe",`
+    2. `"tesseractExeLocation": "C:\\Program Files\\tesseractOCR\\tesseract.exe"`
 5. Replace the `"BlueStacks"` in the line: `"arknightsContainer": "BlueStacks"` with `"LDPlayer"` if you are using LDPlayer.
 6. Modify the line that says: `"arknightsWindowName": null` to contain the name of your BlueStacks/LDPlayer window, if it is not `BlueStacks` or `LDPlayer` respectively.